shanthangopi/shanthangopi/README.md

 - 👋 Hi, I’m @shanthangopi
 - 👀 I’m interested in software design and development
-- 🌱 I’m currently learning design concepts
+- 🌱 I’m currently learning data engineering
 - 💞️ I’m looking to collaborate on designing a software for a given problem

 <!---